-Recipients of the Sixth Annual Television Academy Honors were:
+Recipients of the 6th Television Academy Honors were:

 - A Smile as Big as The Moon (ABC) – Special education students are usually ignored, tolerated, teased, bullied or gently encouraged.
 Not these extraordinary souls.
 They aim for the moon in the Hallmark Hall of Fame telefilm based on a true story.
 Michigan high school teacher and idealistic football coach, Mike Kersjes, decides to help his special education students achieve their impossible dream: to attend the highly competitive “Space Camp” at the U.S. Space & Rocket Center.
 When deciding to turn this story in to a telefilm, Hallmark Hall of Fame committed to casting as many actors that are, themselves, autistic, dyslexic, bipolar and/or living with Down syndrome.
 (Produced by Hallmark Hall of Fame Productions in association with ABC)

 - D.L.
 Hughley: The Endangered List (Comedy Central) – Despite promises of post-racial America in the age of Obama, things have hardly improved for African Americans as their net worth declines and crime rates soar.
 What would happen if black people had the same protections as endangered species?
 In this hour-long satirical documentary special, Hughley sets out to try to add “the black man” to the Environmental Protection Agency’s Endangered Species list.
 He travels across the nation gathering evidence and interviewing experts on race, religion, and politics in a quest to save his people.
 (Produced by Five Timz Productions)